nmathewson/walking-onions-wip/specs/06-clients-behavior.md

 # Client behavior with walking onions

-Today's Tor clients have several behaviors that become more somewhat more difficult to implement with Walking Onions.
+Today's Tor clients have several behaviors that become somewhat more difficult to implement with Walking Onions.
 Some of these behaviors are essential and achievable.
-Others can be achieved with some effort, and still others appear to be incompatible with the wWlking Onions design.
+Others can be achieved with some effort, and still others appear to be incompatible with the Walking Onions design.

 <!-- Section 6.1 --> <a id='S6.1'></a>